Cray-HPE/docs-csm/operations/utility_storage/Ceph_upgrade_tool_Usage.md

         ceph orch upgrade stop
         ```

-    2. Manually try and force the `mgr` daemon onto the new container image.
-Set the container image that the `mgr` should be upgraded to and set the name of the `mgr` daemon that needs to be upgraded.
+    1. Manually try to force the `mgr` daemon onto the new container image.

+        1. Set the container image that the `mgr` should be upgraded to and set the name of the `mgr` daemon that needs to be upgraded.

             ```bash
             container_image="registry.local/artifactory.algol60.net/csm-docker/stable/quay.io/ceph/ceph:v<version>"
             mgr_daemon="mgr.ncn-s00X.xxxxx"
             ```

+        1. Attempt to force the daemon onto the new image.

             ```bash
             ceph orch daemon redeploy $mgr_daemon $container_image
             ```

             If the above command fails, try running `ceph mgr fail` and then rerunning the command above.

-    3. Once all three `mgr`s are running the upgraded container image, restart the Ceph upgrade.
+    1. Once all three `mgr`s are running the upgraded container image, restart the Ceph upgrade.

-    You can restart the upgrade by running `ceph-upgrade-tool.py` or by manually restarting it with `ceph orch upgrade start --image $container_image`.
+        The upgrade can be restarted by running `ceph-upgrade-tool.py`, or by manually restarting it with
+        `ceph orch upgrade start --image $container_image`.